-With a large and all-encompassing consortium consisting of 52 partners covering all European countries, research and industry and all major pan-European initiatives, the European Language Equality (ELE) project develops a strategic research, innovation and implementation agenda as well as a roadmap for achieving full digital language equality in Europe by 2030.
-The whole project is designed in such a way that all individual work streams create input for the strategic agenda, for example, in terms of empirical evidence, desk research or technology deep dives.
+With a large and all-encompassing consortium consisting of 52 partners covering all European countries, research and industry and all major pan-European initiatives, the European Language Equality (ELE) project developed a strategic research, innovation and implementation agenda as well as a roadmap for achieving full digital language equality in Europe by 2030.
+The primary goal of the follow-up project ELE 2 is to revise, extend and further promote the strategic agenda and roadmap.

 Despite the META-NET White Paper series reporting on this issue almost ten years ago, technology support for Europe’s languages is still characterised by a stark imbalance.
 While many resources and technologies exist for English, the majority of other languages suffer from a lack of technology support.
-As the META-NET White Papers reported, more than 21 European languages are in danger of digital extinction.
-We will develop a strategic plan and roadmap to address this situation in a comprehensive way by establishing full digital language equality in 2030 and will revise and extend the strategic plan in the current project ELE 2.
+The results of the ELE project based on various examination methodologies also indicate the existing imbalance between the European languages.
+In ELE, we have developed a strategic plan and roadmap to address this situation in a comprehensive way by establishing full digital language equality in 2030 and will revise and extend the strategic plan in the current project ELE 2.

-The main tangible results to be produced by the ELE project are as follows:
+The main tangible results produced by the ELE project are as follows:

-- The research partners will prepare updates of the 32 META-NET White Papers, which will also include the results of an enormous and exhaustive data collection procedure that will provide a detailed, empirical and dynamic map of technology support for our languages.
+- The research partners prepared updates of the 32 META-NET White Papers including the results of an enormous and exhaustive data collection procedure that provides a detailed, empirical and dynamic map of technology support for our languages.

-- A number of networks and initiatives (CLAIRE, CLARIN, LT Innovate, META-NET, ELG, ECSPM, EFNIL ELEN, LIBER, NEM and Wikipedia) will produce one report each in which they collect, consolidate and present their own position, needs, wishes, demands and visions with regard to Language Technology and the idea of establishing digital language equality in Europe.
+- A number of networks and initiatives (CLAIRE, CLARIN, LT Innovate, META-NET, ELG, ECSPM, EFNIL, ELEN, LIBER, NEM and Wikipedia) produced one report each in which they collected, consolidated and presented their own positions, needs, wishes, demands and visions with regard to Language Technology and the idea of establishing digital language equality in Europe.

-- The industry partners will produce four technical deep dives for the main areas of Language Technology: Machine Translation, Speech Technologies, Text Analytics and Natural Language Understanding as well as Data.
+- The industry partners produced four technical deep dives for the main areas of Language Technology: Machine Translation, Speech Technologies, Text Analytics and Natural Language Understanding as well as Data.

-- These, and a number of additional reports, will be used as input for the strategic agenda and roadmap, which will be consolidated in early 2022.
+- These, and a number of additional reports, were used as input for the strategic agenda and roadmap, which will be consolidated in the second half of 2022.

-The ELE project is a direct response to the resolution “Language equality in the digital age”, which was passed by the European Parliament in a landslide vote – 592 votes in favour and only 45 against – in September 2018.
+The ELE and ELE 2 projects are a direct response to the resolution “Language equality in the digital age”, which was passed by the European Parliament in a landslide vote – 592 votes in favour and only 45 against – in September 2018.
 The report provides more than 40 recommendations, including: